gilderman/Alexa-SleepIQ/README.md

 # Alexa-SleepIQ
-Alexa integration with SleepIQ bed
+Alexa integration with the SleepIQ bed